• Menu

 Taylor Park Reservoir is located about 35 miles north of Gunnison, resting at around 9,000 feet above sea level.
 This region is a paradise for boating, hiking, fishing, and mountain biking, and nearby Cottonwood Pass provides easy access to Colorado’s Front Range.
 Visitors hoping to boat in the Taylor Park Reservoir should be sure to check out the Taylor Park Marina.
 This full-service marina offers boat rentals as well as a restaurant.

 For mountain bikers, the Doctor Park Trail is a must.
-The famous six-mile trail descending 2,700 feet to the Taylor River, a must-see trail for serious mountain bike enthusiasts.
+The famous six-mile trail descends 2,700 feet to the Taylor River, a must-see trail for serious mountain bike enthusiasts.
 Unfortunately, the climb up before the thrilling descent is not as fun.
 No matter what, a visit to Taylor Park Reservoir is sure to be full of great views of the surrounding peaks and the blue water of the reservoir.

 Gunnison Pioneer Museum